vannguyengd/gooddata-ui/docs/ht_create_your_first_visualization.md

 ---
-title: Create Your First Application
+title: Create Your First Application from Scratch
-sidebar_label: Create Your First Application
+sidebar_label: Create Your First Application from Scratch
 copyright: (C) 2007-2018 GoodData Corporation
 id: ht_create_your_first_visualization
 ---